 Chewing will happen as they come with baby teeth, antlers and nyla bones and other synthetic chew toys are great.
 Absolutely no raw hide products or bully sticks unsupervised as they can choke on them.
 Once they are older, I give our dogs raw beef soup bones.
 They can be a bit messy, but I let them chew them outside until they are clean and then bring them inside and they last for a very long time, and they are great for their teeth.
 You will just want to remove them once they get small enough to put completely in their mouths.

-Your puppy will go home with a blanket that will be with them at 4 weeks, a toy, travel water bowl, collar, leash, puppy food, training treats and health record.
+Your puppy will go home with a blanket that will be with them at 4 weeks, a toy, brush, collar, leash, puppy food, training treats and health record.
 You will want to purchase a harness for training.
 I use an "Easy Walk Harness" for our puppies to begin with.
 Please do not leave harnesses or collars on in crates as they can get caught on the crate.

 You will want to bring a towel just in case your puppy gets carsick if driving home.
 They will be nervous, and it can sometimes upset their tummies.